Note (Wed, Apr 22, 2020):

-Attribute: Community Engaged Learning and Global and Cultural Understand and Historical Foundations and Historical Consciousness and J-Term Travel Seminar and International & Multicultural and Service Learning
+Attribute: Community Engaged Learning and Global and Cultural Understand and Historical Foundations and J-Term Travel Seminar and International & Multicultural and Service Learning

 Course Description: The course will introduce students to the Clubhouse Model for individuals with mental illnesses.
 They will learn about the clubhouse, how it functions, and the standards that each clubhouse must follow.
 They will then spend time working in a clubhouse in Des Moines, learning about working with people with mental illness in Iowa and learn about how the clubhouse here is meeting all of the international standards.
 The class then will travel to Kapaa, Hawaii (on Kauai).
 First they will learn about the Hawaiian culture, and then they will spend a week at the clubhouse there working with individuals with disabilities.
 They will learn how mental illness is viewed within the Hawaiian culture and how the clubhouse there meets the same international standards as the clubhouse in Des Moines.
 This course is cross-listed with COUN 245 (crn 1579), which is a graduate-only course.
 However, the COUN 145 version of the class is open to advanced undergraduates.